AdobeDocs/app-builder/getting_started/first_app.md

     - **Adobe Experience Platform: Realtime Customer Profile**: including dependencies and examples of accessing the [Realtime Customer Profile API of Adobe Experience Platform](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/real-time-customer-profile.yaml)
     - **Generic**: a generic back-end action with hello world flow that can be reused and modified e.g. for simple serverless computing or 3rd party API integration

-1. With each sample action selected, we'll ask you to define the name of sample actions.
+1. We'll ask you to define the name for the instance of each selected sample actions.
 You can keep the default name or specify your own.

     ```
     ?
 We are about to create a new sample action that interacts with the Adobe Analytics API